Otep: The Ascension (2007–2008)

-After three years of touring, the band created a third album The Ascension, with a scheduled release date of March 20, 2007.
+After three years of touring, the band recorded a third album, The Ascension, with a scheduled release date of March 20, 2007.
 In preparation of its original release, they toured with Static-X starting in the spring of 2007.

-However, the album was delayed indefinitely due to the Capitol Music Group merger in January 2007.
-The merger led to the firing of the label's president and the band's A&R representative from the label, and Otep was left in limbo whether to stay at the label or find a new one; they were eventually dropped from Capitol in May 2007.
+The album was delayed indefinitely due to the Capitol Music Group merger in January 2007.
+The merger led to the firing of the label's president and the band's A&R representative from the label, and Otep was left in limbo whether to stay at the label or find a new one.
+Capitol dropped them in May 2007.

-In September 2007, the band was able to ink a deal with Koch Records, who belatedly released The Ascension in October.
-Upon its release, It peaked at 81 on the Billboard 200 and 6 on the US Independent Charts.
+In September 2007, the band signed with Koch Records, who released The Ascension in October.
+Upon release, it peaked at 81 on the Billboard 200 and 6 on the US Independent Charts.
 The album sold about 10,200 album copies in its first week of release.

 Smash the Control Machine (2009–2010)

 In 2009, Otep signed with Victory Records.
-Their 2009 album, Smash the Control Machine, which was released on August 18, 2009, included a reunion with former members Mark "Moke" Bistany on drums and Rob Patterson on guitar.
-The album also featured Koichi Fukuda on piano, and Emilie Autumn on violin, and a song co-written with songwriter Holly Knight, which resulted in "UR a WMN NOW".
+Their 2009 album, Smash the Control Machine, released on August 18, 2009, included a reunion with former members Mark "Moke" Bistany on drums and Rob Patterson on guitar.
+The album featured Koichi Fukuda on piano, and Emilie Autumn on violin, and a song co-written with Holly Knight, which resulted in "UR a WMN NOW".
 Knight previously co-wrote "Perfectly Flawed" with Otep on The Ascension.
 It peaked at 47 on the Billboard 200 and 6 on the US Independent Charts.

 The band appeared with 2Cents, Five Finger Death Punch and Shadows Fall on the 'Shock & Raw Tour' of North America in the fall of 2009.

 On September 30, 2010, bassist Jay McGuire left the band.